 3. Workplace habits, strict or lenient?

 Think about your work environment.
 Are you allowed personal items on your desk?
 Can you snack or listen to music during your shift?
 Can you have a cell phone nearby?
-Chances are, that if your company is strict on other workplace habits, then they will not be accepting of our proposed leisure drink.
+If your company is strict on other workplace habits, then it’s likely that they will not be accepting of a proposed leisure drink.

 4. Specific timetables

 Roles that specify your timetable, including exact break times, washroom breaks, and time-stringent work, that immediately qualifies your workplace as a strict one.
 It’s very unlikely that a lunch beer would go well with your supervisor in such environments.
-Call centres and phone roles for sales and/or customer service positions are prime examples of these types of situations.
-(Sorry folks, you’ll have to hold out for those coveted day offs!)
+Call centres and phone roles for sales or customer service positions are prime examples of these types of situations.
+(Sorry folks, you’ll have to hold out for that coveted day off!)